consensus21school/consensus21school.github.io/whitepaper.md

 - Trotter, Ray. *The Wooranna Way*.
 2019.
   [Link to documents](https://docs.woorannaway.com)

+- Gray, Peter.
+Free to Learn: Why Unleashing the Instinct to Play Will Make Our Children Happier, More Self-Reliant, and Better Students for Life.
+2013.
+-
 - Bollier, David. *The Self-Organizing Revolution: Commoning as a Path to Liberation*.
 2014.

 - Lomax, Eric. *Radical Education: A Reinterpretation*.
 1971.